AndrewLuyt/week4-project/harmful_weather.md

 to the various weather events they wish to record data for.

-In the dataset however, 883 unique values exist after standardizing to lowercase.
+In the dataset however, 883 unique values exist after standardizing to lowercase and removing extra whitespace.
 An examination of the values shows this to have probably resulted from manual data entry.
 For example, here we list types relating to blizzards.